ariffjeff/houdini-package-manager/README.md

 - **Github repository**: <https://github.com/ariffjeff/houdini-package-manager>
 - **PyPI repository**: <https://pypi.org/project/houdini-package-manager>

+## Install
+1. Download the latest version from https://houpm.com
+2. Unzip and store the folder anywhere you want.
+3. Create a shortcut of the Houdini_Package_Manager-x.y.z.exe file from the folder.
+4. Now you can run HPM from the shortcut, that's all there is to it!

 ## How it Works
 HPM is a Python application that basically grabs your plugins' package config files and converts them into a nice UI with a bunch of useful functionality.